 Ways T0 Cash In Savings Bonds

 - Redeem paper bonds in person or by mail.

 Here’s a closer look at the steps for each bond-redemption method.

 Follow these steps to redeem paper bonds in person:

-Proof — a marriage license, divorce papers or a court order, for example — of your name change if the name on the savings bond doesn’t match your current name.
+- Proof of your name change — such as a marriage license, divorce papers or a court order — if the name on the savings bond doesn’t match your current one

-- Go to a bank where you are an account holder, if possible, to redeem the bonds.
-You have a better chance of being able to redeem bonds at a bank where you have an account.
+- Go to a bank to redeem the bonds.
+You have a better chance of redeeming bonds at a bank where you have an account.